ks905383/xagg/docs/source/tips.rst

    # Continue as usual...
    aggregated = xa.aggregate(ds,weightmap)

-Note that :py:meth:`weightmap.to_file(fn)` creates and populates a separate _directory_ named ``fn`` to be able to store all the relevant components of the :py:class:`weightmap` class, including shapefiles with the geometry of the input polygons, the dataframe with the pixel overlap data, the source grid, and any additional weight grids.
+Note that ``weightmap.to_file(fn)`` creates and populates a separate _directory_ named ``fn`` to be able to store all the relevant components of the :py:class:`weightmap` class, including shapefiles with the geometry of the input polygons, the dataframe with the pixel overlap data, the source grid, and any additional weight grids.

 This feature is still slightly experimental, so please let us know your experiences!